percona/training/exercise5-prepare-start-slave.md

   `CHANGE MASTER TO MASTER_HOST='10.10.10.200', MASTER_USER='replication', MASTER_PASSWORD='mypassword', MASTER_LOG_FILE='master-bin.0000001', MASTER_LOG_POS=107;`

   To determine the values for MASTER_LOG_FILE and MASTER_LOG_POS, scroll up in your terminal window a bit.
-They will have been printed out at the end of the _--apply-log_ execution from exercise 5.
+They will have been printed out at the end of the _--prepare_ execution from exercise 5.
+You can also _cat xtrabackup_binlog_pos_innodb_ to find this info.

   You can now start the slave process.